-Reported Using Data from the 2015–16 School Year
+Reported Using Data from the 2018-19 School Year

-For New Haven Non-Public School
+For New Haven School

-Address: 216 W. Los Angeles Dr. Phone: 760.630.4035
+Address: 216 W Los Angeles Dr. Phone: 760.630.4035

-Principal: Doreen Quinn Grade Span: 3 – 12
+Principal: Doreen Quinn Grade Span: 6-12

-- For more information about SARC requirements, see the California Department of Education (CDE) SARC Web page at http://www.cde.ca.gov/ta/ac/sa/.
+- For more information about SARC requirements, see the California Department of Education (CDE) SARC web page at https://www.cde.ca.gov/ta/ac/sa/.

-- For more information about the LCFF or LCAP, see the CDE LCFF Web page at http://www.cde.ca.gov/fg/aa/lc/.
+- For more information about the LCFF or LCAP, see the CDE LCFF web page at https://www.cde.ca.gov/fg/aa/lc/.

 About New Haven School

-School Contact Information – Most Recent Year
+School Contact Information (School Year 2018-19)

-|School Name||New Haven Non-Public School|
+|School Name||New Haven School|

-|Street||216 W. Los Angeles Dr.|
+|Street||216 W Los Angeles Dr|

 |City, State, Zip||Vista, CA 92083|

-|County-District-School (CDS) Code||37 68452 7072713|
+|County District School (CDS) Code||37 68452 7072713|

-School Description and Mission Statement – Most Recent Year
+School Description and Mission Statement (School Year 2018-19)

-New Haven Non-Public School is a program of New Haven Youth and Family Services, Inc., a California non-profit corporation which incorporated in 1967.
+New Haven School is a program of New Haven Youth and Family Services, Inc., a California non-profit corporation which incorporated in 1967.
 New Haven school provides results-oriented academic intervention.
-Our school works to engage and instruct youth who have been unsuccessful in public school to due to behavioral, mental health, substance abuse, learning disabilities, and truancy problems.
+Our school works to engage and instruct youth who have been unsuccessful in public school due to behavioral, mental health, substance abuse, learning disabilities, and truancy problems.
 New Haven provides individualized, highly structured classroom education to students with an emphasis on social and life skills development.

-Students attending New Haven school have a current Individualized Education Plan (IEP) that specifically prescribes a non-public school as the least restrictive educational environment to meet the student’s needs.
+Students attending New Haven School have a current Individualized Education Plan (IEP) that specifically prescribes a non-public school as the least restrictive educational environment to meet the student’s needs.
 The IEP guides the education of each of our students, identifying educational needs, services, and measures of progress.
-Most of our students are with us for approximately one year or less, and while we focus on success for all of our students, many students leave New Haven to less restrictive environment to complete their credit requirements for graduation.
+Most of our students are with us for approximately one year or less, and while we focus on success for all of our students, many students leave New Haven to a less restrictive environment to complete their credit requirements for graduation.

-- Individualized lesson plans aligned with California state standards.
+- Individualized lesson plans aligned with California state standards

-- 12-to-1 student to Special Education Teacher ratio with a qualified teaching assistant per classroom.
+- 12-to-1 student to Special Education Teacher ratio with a qualified teaching assistant per classroom

-- Technology infused with computer-assisted online curriculum that is individualized to meet each student’s performance level, credit needs, and areas of interest.
+- Technology infused with computer-assisted online curriculum that is individualized to meet each student’s performance level, credit needs, and areas of interest

-- Literacy and functional math skills emphasis.
+- Literacy and functional math skills emphasis

-- Speech and language, adaptive physical education, and occupational therapy.
+- Speech and language, adaptive physical education, and occupational therapy

-- Study skills enhanced learning through organizational and time management, comprehension, study aids, and test taking.
+- Study skills enhanced learning through organizational and time management, comprehension, study aids, and test taking

 - Career technical education and life skills development is a focus for New Haven School